Solving Imperfect Information Games Using Decomposition: Subgame Strategy Re-Solving

-In this section, we will present a method of recovering a strategy in a subgame, given a trunk strategy and some information about the root of the subgame.
-The novel property of this method is a bound on the exploitability of the combined trunk and subgame strategy in the whole game.
-The recovery problem might arise in various situations.
-For example, we might wish to move a Nash equilibrium strategy from some large machine to one with very limited memory.
-If we can recover the strategy in a subgame, we can throw away parts of the original strategy until the remaining portion is small enough, reconstructing and discarding the subgames as needed.
-In some other case, we may have an existing strategy, and we wish to find a better subgame strategy, with a guarantee that the new strategy does at least as well as the existing strategy in the worst case.
+In this section we present a method of re-solving a subgame, using some compact summary information retained from a previous strategy in this subgame.
+The novel property of this method is a bound on the exploitability of the combined trunk and new subgame strategy in the whole game.
+This sort of re-solving problem might be useful in a number of situations.
+For example, we might wish to move a strategy from some large machine to one with very limited memory.
+If we can re-solve subgame strategies as needed, then we can discard the original subgame strategies to save space.
+Another application occurs if the existing strategy is suboptimal, and we wish to find a better subgame strategy with a guarantee that the new combined trunk and subgame strategy does at least as well as the existing strategy in the worst case.
+An additional application of space reduction while solving a game is presented later in this paper.

 First, we note that it is not sufficient to simply re-solve the subgame with the assumption that the trunk policy is fixed.
-If the trunk is part of a Nash equilibrium, the simple method of re-solving a subgame will produce a strategy which achieves the game value when played against an opponent using the given fixed trunk strategy, but is unlikely to recover a Nash equilibrium strategy.
+When combined with the trunk strategy, multiple subgame solutions may achieve the same expected value if the opponent can only change their strategy in the subgame, but only a subset of these subgame strategies will fare so well against a best response where the opponent can also change their strategy in the trunk.

 Consider the rock-paper-scissors example.
+Let's say we started with an equilibrium, and then discarded the strategy in the subgame.
 In the trunk, player one picks uniformly between $R$, $P$, and $S$.
 In the subgame, player one has only one possible (vacuous) policy: they take no actions.
-To find an equilibrium, player two must pick a strategy which is a best response to the empty player one policy, given the probability of $\frac{1}{3}$ for $R$, $P$, and $S$ induced by the trunk strategy.
+To find an equilibrium in the subgame, player two must pick a strategy which is a best response to the empty player one policy, given the probability of $\frac{1}{3}$ for $R$, $P$, and $S$ induced by the trunk strategy.
+All actions have an expected utility of $0$, so player two can pick an arbitrary policy.

-If we consider player two choosing rock, paper, or scissors, they have an expected utility of $\frac{1}{3}( 0 - 1 + 1 )$, $\frac{1}{3}( 1 + 0 - 1 )$, and $\frac{1}{3}( -1 + 1 + 0 )$ respectively.
-All of these values are $0$, so player two can pick an arbitrary policy.
 For example, player two might choose to always play rock.
-Always playing rock achieves the game value of $0$ against the combined trunk and subgame strategy for player one, but gets a value of $-1$ if player one switched to playing paper.
-A player two strategy of always playing rock is not part of any Nash equilibrium.
+Always playing rock achieves the game value of $0$ against the combined trunk and subgame strategy for player one, but gets a value of $-1$ if player one switched to playing paper in the trunk.